vmaurel/react-native-simple-select/README.md

 ## Introduction

-React Native Simple Select is simple, customizable and easy to use dropdown in React Native.
+React Native Single Select is simple, customizable and easy to use dropdown in React Native.
 It has been tested on both Android and IOS and works like a charm.

 This component has been forked from react-native-chooser

 ## Installation

 ```
-yarn add react-native-simple-select
+yarn add react-native-single-select
 ```

 or

 ```
-npm i react-native-simple-select --save
+npm i react-native-single-select --save
 ```

 ## Usage